 Most have caught buses from a rendezvous in Melbourne, been plied with coffee, soft drink and fast food at a circus tent before the sunset march across to the movie set.

 There are more tents, cranes, a stage no bigger and somewhat less spectacular than most you’d expect at an outdoor concert.
-Two columns of chimneys occassionally belch fire, a Godsend in the early hours when the temperature plunges towards zero.
+Two columns of chimneys occasionally belch fire, a godsend in the early hours when the temperature plunges towards zero.